|Pascal Analyzer||- analyze Delphi source code|

 Pascal Analyzer provides a full collection of useful informative reports to both control and document the source code.
 Among the reports produced are:

 There are currently more than 50 different reports to help you improve the quality of your source code.
-Many reports contain multiple sections with information, and in all there are almost 200 report sections.
+Many reports contain multiple sections with information, and in all there are over 230 report sections.
 Pascal Analyzer is very easy to use, and does not require any modifications to your code.

 Pascal Analyzer is even recommended by delphi.about.com as one of the Top 9 Delphi IDE Tools and Plug-Ins.